colts70/The-Sematic-Stack/README.md

 Does it bind entities, labels, or crawl entrypoints back to that domain?

 If the answer is no to any → it doesn’t work.

-🧠 Final Mental Model (lock this in)

-Meaning may reference outward.
-Authority must always point home.

-That’s the rule that makes HESS / DFH deterministic, non-spoofable, and real.
 ---

 🏁 30-Second Verification